An electric bus in service in the Bouches-du-Rhône, the pilot region for the REBORN project led by Be Energy.

 industrial operators

-This dynamic is fully in line with Be Energy’s vision: to develop new professions around the circular economy and energy transition.
+developing new professions around the circular economy and the energy transition.

 Recognition of Be Energy’s expertise